rvbug/NLP/transformers/README.md

 print(embeddings.shape) # (3, 384)

 ```
 Once the embedding vectors are generated, you can find the similarity using dot product.
-If the dot product between 2 vector are greater, the sentences will be similar.
+If the dot product between 2 vector are greater, those 2 sentences are similar.

 # 2. Attention

-We can look at 2 sentences.
+Look at 2 sentences below.
 What you will see is the use of bank in different context.
 As human, it is easy for us to determine the usage based on the neighbouring words.
-For machine, we need to do the same and this is basis of **"Attention"**.
+For machine, we need to do the same.

 ```python
 s1 = "Bank of the river"